Introduction to Curriculum:

 The word curriculum originated in ancient Rome and meant a chariot race course.
 Imagine Julius Ceaser talking about which team of horses, driver, chariot would run the curriculum fastest.

 Curriculum probably has a greater variety of definitions than any other word used in education.
-Here is a handful:
+You can review twenty+ definitions or this handful:

 - Curriculum is everything that happens within the school, including extra class activities, guidance, and interpersonal relationships.